sintef-ocean/conan-ogre3d/README.md

     - The flag `-1` should coincide with the number of commits to create patch files of
     - Each patch name should be prepended with the version for which it is intended
     - Add each patch to the list of patches in `conandata.yml`
+    - To add more patches to a release, you should first apply the existing patches and then add your fixes as additional commits.